magiblot/tvision/README.md

 * `TDrawBuffer` is no longer an static array.
 The equivalent of `sizeof(TDrawBuffer)/sizeof(ushort)` is the `.lenght()` method.
 * Several constructors and methods now receive or return `const char*` instead of `char*`.
 * `TTextDevice` is now buffered, so if you were using `otstream` you may have to send `std::flush` or `std::endl` through it for `do_sputn` to be invoked.

+## Screenshots

+You will find some screenshots [here](https://github.com/magiblot/tvision/issues/7).
+Feel free to add your own!

+## Contributing

+If you know of any Turbo Vision applications whose source code has not been lost and that could benefit from this, let me know.